A probabilistic representation of the solution to a 1D evolution equation in a medium with negative index: Introduction

-Since the seminal paper of Veselago~\cite{Veselago}, negative index materials (NIM) have drawn considerable attention, due to the spectacular way in which electromagnetic, acoustic or elastic waves may propagate in such media.
-Electromagnetic fields for instance may be enhanced by several orders of magnitude due to plasmonic resonance of the fields in the neighborhood of particles with negative permittivity or permeability.
-Their possibility of localizing and concentrating waves has made NIM's a subject of great interest for many applications, for instance in communication and medical imaging.
+Over the last two decades, negative index materials (NIM) have drawn considerable attention, due to the spectacular way in which electromagnetic, acoustic or elastic waves may propagate in such media.
+Composite materials built as mixtures of NIM's and classical dielectric material may indeed show resonant effects when excited at certain frequencies, in which electromagnetic fields may concentrate near the interfaces, providing a way to channel the fields.
+The amplitude of the fields may be enhanced by several orders of magnitude in the neighborhood of particles with negative permittivity or permeability.
+The possibility of localizing and concentrating waves has made NIM's a subject of great interest for many applications, for instance in communication and medical imaging.

 From the point of view of mathematical modeling, a large part of the work on NIM's has focused on the so-called electrostatic approximation, for a composite medium made of inclusions (or phases) of NIM's embedded into a homogeneous dielectric matrix phase.
-This means that the time-harmonic Maxwell system is reduced to a diffusion for one of the components of either the electric or magnetic field, provided the geometry of the device is assumed to have a direction of invariance, and provided the typical dimensions of the inhomogeneities are small with respect to the incident wavelength.
-In the simplest case, the remaining equation takes the form of a transmission equation of type
+This means that the time-harmonic Maxwell system is reduced to a diffusion for one of the components of either the electric or magnetic fields, provided the geometry of the device is assumed to have a direction of invariance, and provided the typical dimensions of the inhomogeneities are small with respect to the incident wavelength.
+In the simplest case, one remains with a transmission equation of the form

-in a domain $\Omega$, and where the conductivity $A(x)$ takes negative values in the NIM phases and a positive value in the surrounding homogeneous dielectric matrix phase.
+in a bounded domain $D$ (one could also consider this equation in the whole space), and where the conductivity $A(x)$ takes negative values in the inclusions of NIM's and a positive value in the dielectric medium in which they are embedded.